-The Committee of Management monitors the Union's financial risk management policies and exposure and approves financial transactions within the scope of these policies.
+The Administration monitors the Union's financial risk management policies and exposure and approves financial transactions within the scope of these policies.

-The Committee of Management's overall risk management strategy seeks to assist the Union in meeting its financial targets, while minimising potential adverse effects on financial performance.
+The Administration's overall risk management strategy seeks to assist the Union in meeting its financial targets, while minimising potential adverse effects on financial performance.
 Its functions include the review of the use of credit risk policies and future cash flow requirements.